 After that, you treat them just like your regular pearly whites.

 Sometimes regular crowns are used as abutments as well, particularly in the case of a traditional bridge.
-This process is less invasive but does require altering the crown-capped tooth in order to support the connection.
+This process is less invasive but does require altering the crown-capped tooth to support the connection.

 Now that you know what a dental abutment or custom abutment is, you can talk to your dentist about which option makes the most sense for your smile.